Munirakholdorova/portfolio/_posts/2025-11-22-Read up on NLP and NER.md

 Natural Language Processing (NLP) is a cornerstone of artificial intelligence, serving as the link between human language and machine comprehension.
 Named Entity Recognition (NER) is a key information-extraction task within Natural Language Processing (NLP) that identifies and categorizes specific entities—such as people, organizations, places, medical terms, dates, quantities, and monetary amounts—into predefined groups

-I compare how ChatGPT explains these topics versus how they’re described in DataCamp’s detailed blog posts.
+I compare how ChatGPT explains these topics versus how they’re described in DataCamp’s detailed blog posts on [NLP](https://www.datacamp.com/blog/what-is-natural-language-processing) and [NER](https://www.datacamp.com/blog/what-is-named-entity-recognition-ner).
 My goal is to help readers understand both the technology and the value of seeking explanations from different sources.

 <!--more-->